seanbutler/Simple/README.md

 The code looks like this:
 ![](./Media/Screenshot_3.png)

 Which compiles into the following AST and eventual byte code.
-We do the genetic algorithm by performing tree operations on this tree.
 ![](./Media/Screenshot_4.png)

 ## Agents Interrogate the World